 |Main Government Page||

 |Investment Promotion Agency||

 Dutch Trade Partners provides a way for users to locate internationally active Dutch companies.
 The site provides a way to find active suppliers in the Netherlands, suppliers looking for opportunities in other countries, and to find a supplier by product or alphabetically.
 There are over 6,000 Dutch companies with contact information listed on the site.

 Regulatory Agency Sites

 The Ministry of Economic Affairs is in charge of policy development to create a sustainable, competitive business environment in the Netherlands.
-Specific focus is placed on agriculture and energy, as well as focusing on a balance between ecology and economy.
+Specific focus is placed on agriculture and energy, as well on a balance between ecology and economy.
 This site contains relevant information for the agriculture, biotechnology, and energy industries.

 Holland Trade is responsible for promoting the international presence of Dutch companies in foreign markets and for supporting private sector development in emerging markets.
-The site contains information like Netherlands's business sector analysis, company directories, and market regulations.
+The site contains information regarding Netherlands's business sector analysis, company directories, and market regulations.